 My colleague claims that this tactic of mentioning an admittedly unrealistic price tag for a job doesn’t always win the business—too many other factors are involved for that—but it almost always eliminates challenges to the charges.

-Steve Jobs used this technique in his presentations.
-When he was announcing the first iPad, he first put up a price of $999 on his powerpoint, saying that a thousand dollars was the price most people expected to pay for this new device.
-Then he revealed the real price which was $499 and many people in the audience began cheering. $499 suddenly felt really cheap by comparison.
-You’ve probably seen this technique used on lots of infomercials in this way, too!
+Steve Jobs often used price anchoring in his presentations.
+For example, when he was announcing the first iPad, he first showed a price of $999 on the big screen behind him.
+He said a thousand dollars was the price most people expected to pay for this new device.
+Then he revealed the real price which was $499 and many people in the audience began cheering. $499 suddenly felt really cheap in comparison.

-Another way of anchoring a high price in the customer’s mind is to show them your most expensive product first.
+Another way of price anchoring is to show customers your most expensive product first.
 Afterwards, the less expensive products suddenly feel like a great value.
 Salespeople are often trained to do this.
-For example, a $500,000 house feels pretty expensive.
-But if you’ve just been shown a few million dollar homes, then it suddenly feels very reasonable.
+For example, a $500,000 house can feel pretty expensive.
+But if the real estate agent has just shown you a few million dollar homes, then it suddenly feels very reasonable.

-Here’s an example Cialdini talks about in his book: Most people believe that if you suddenly couldn’t use your legs then you would be miserable for the rest of your life.
-Yet studies have shown that paraplegics are about as happy as the average person.
+Here’s an example from Cialdini’s book: Most of us believe if we suddenly couldn’t use our legs then we would be miserable.
+Yet when you look at scientific studies, paraplegics are about as happy as the average person.

-When your attention become narrow, you overestimate the importance of that ONE thing you’re paying attention to.
+When your attention become narrow, you will overestimate the importance of that ONE thing you’re paying attention to.
 In short, attention equals importance.

 The central tenet of agenda-setting theory is that the media rarely produce change directly, by presenting compelling evidence that sweeps an audience to new positions; they are much more likely to persuade indirectly, by giving selected issues and facts better coverage than other issues and facts.